-- HHS should be able to either implement these strategies through existing or easily expanded authority, or should have significant ability to influence the implementation of these strategies. - Strategies should include actions that improve the clinical documentation experience and improve patient care.
+- Strategies should be achievable within the near to medium term, roughly 3-5 year window. - HHS should be able to either implement these strategies through existing or easily expanded authority, or should have significant ability to influence the implementation of these strategies. - Strategies should include actions that improve the clinical documentation experience and improve patient care.